Audit and Governance Committee - Monday 14 July 2025, 4:00pm - Cotswold District Council Webcasting

 Officer - 0:45:14

-At the moment, it's been a bit limited,
+At the moment, it's been a bit limited,and we understand that.

 So what we've been doing is working with the ICT team so we get assurances from the PSN